Why The Teenage Brain Is Susceptible To Addiction

-- Higher levels of liver enzymes that indicate liver damage
+- Higher levels of enzymes that indicate liver damage.

 In addition to the physical risks of teen drinking and drug abuse, there are many other consequences that could haunt teens well into adulthood.
 Because substance abuse can muddy reasoning and encourage rash decisions, there are many side effects of substance abuse that go far beyond the biological and physiological aspects.

 - Criminal records that cannot be expunged.

 - Car accidents.

 - Sexually transmitted diseases.

 Join the thousands of people that have called a treatment provider for rehab information.

 Access to professional treatment